Retrenchment done right

 The RIS includes information on redundancy pay, notice periods and financial entitlements.
 It also outlines support services they can access if you they have been made redundant, such as help finding a new job, financial advice, and looking after health and wellbeing.
 It is a good idea to provide a copy of the RIS to your staff.

-You can contact the Employment Services Information Line on 13 62 68 or email industryadjustment@dewr.gov.au to find out what other information and support is available to you.
+You can contact the National Customer Service Line on 1800 805 260 or email industryadjustment@dewr.gov.au to find out what other information and support is available to you.

 Note: If you are retrenching 15 or more staff, you need to notify the Australian Government in accordance with the Fair Work Act 2009.